readthedocs/readthedocs.org/docs/team.rst

 It's fine if you aren't familiar with all of these things, but are willing to help with part of it!

+**Please reach out if you want to share the on-call responsibility**.
+It really is an important job, and we'd love to have it be more geographically distributed.

 Development Team
 ----------------